Stephen C. Sanders

 I'm Stephen C. Sanders, and I am currently a market research analyst working with demographics and market-level financial data.
-I am also an M.A. in Geography candidate at the University at Buffalo.
-Previously, I completed an A.S. in Geography and Certificate in Geospatial Information Science and Technology (both with Distinction) at Monroe Community College.
-I also completed a B.S. at SUNY Brockport, where I majored in Philosophy and minored in Anthropology.
+I am also an M.A. in Geography student at the University at Buffalo.

 I have 2 years of experience using geographic information systems, specifically ArcGIS Pro and QGIS.
 I have programmed in Python extensively in my work, and can use the ArcPy, Pandas, GeoPandas, and Plotly libraries.
+I also have experience with R, and am familiar with the tidyverse, tidycensus, terra, sf, ggplot2, and leaflet packages.
 In the past, I worked as a web developer for four years, mainly using WordPress, HTML5/CSS3 (SCSS, Bootstrap), and Git.
 I also acted as a website administrator for multiple client websites.

 The main activity in which I partake outside of GIS is genealogical research.
 I have been researching my family tree for around five years.
 I enjoy research involving New York State, veterans of the American Civil War, Gottschee, and Germany.